ScaDS/faster-whisper-stt/README.md

 # How it works & what it does
 ## Transcribe wav-file
-**important**: set the correct path in line 54 (ger) or 55 (eng) and choose the target language by commenting/uncommenting one of these lines
+**important**: set your device in line 55/56 (uncomment/comment) and set the correct path in line 56 (ger) or 57 (eng) and choose the target language by commenting/uncommenting one of these lines

 After importing necessary libs, of course, we